Bull Hose Configurations - Ground Joint Couplings & Hose Layouts

 Before we go any further, what about 4-lug Chicago couplings?
 Doesn't that solve these issues and make installation easier?
-Well yes but mostly no. They are available up to 2 inch diameter, leaving 3 and 4 inch with no similar option.
+Well yes but mostly no. They are only available up to 2 inch diameter, leaving 3 and 4 inch with no similar option.
 They are only rated to 150 PSI, where these hoses are often rated to 600 PSI or more.
 An assembly is only as strong as its weakest component.
 Finally, getting even a 1/4 turn out of a big heavy air hose can be quite a chore when multiple hoses are being laid out in a long hose run.
-For these reasons we recommend the ground joint coupling system which we will now focus on from here:
+For these reasons we recommend the ground joint coupling system which we will focus on from here:

 The ground joint female hose coupling has its own coarse thread type that does not interchange with NPT parts.
 This is integral to the design of the coupling set because it allows the wing nut to be quickly hammered open and closed without thread damage, but is also a nuisance in configuring piping, hose and components.

 The Double spud is the key to the female X female ground joint hose coupling layout.
 Thread into one hose, then hammer-swivel the female wing nut from the next hose until tight.
-Continue assembling until the entire chain of bull hoses are connected.
+Continue assembling until the entire daisy-chain of bull hoses are connected.

 The female ground joint set (shown above) typically includes a female NPT spud.
 In a male X female hose configuration, the female spud would be removed from the female coupling set and installed on the male NPT of the connecting hose, converting its thread.
 (A male wing nut thread hose stem is available, but costly, and difficult to adapt from if a configuration needs to be altered).